 Clinical training

 In addition to successful completion of 90 quarter units of academic coursework, students in the MFT program must complete field experience at clinical placement sites.
 Upon completion of 18 quarter units, the student will be evaluated by the teaching faculty to determine if they will continue the program and be permitted to enter the program's clinical phase.
 Students have numerous choices of placement sites in which to gain required clinical experience.
-These sites include community mental health centers, private and public agencies, school and hospital settings, and the department's counseling and family sciences clinic.
-Some stipends are available for trainees.
-Clinical training includes a seven-quarter practicum sequence and supervision of trainees at a clinical site.
+These sites include community mental health centers, private and public agencies, school and hospital settings, and the School of Behavioral Health’s Resiliency Clinic.

-Students must complete the minimum requirements for clinical hours as established by COAMFTE, the program's national accrediting body.
-To meet this requirement, students must complete clinical hours that are relational (e.g. with couples and/or families) prior to graduation.
-Students must also receive live supervision of their clinical hours prior to graduation.
-All clinical hours must occur over a minimum of twelve months of clinical practice.
+Students must complete the minimum requirements for clinical hours and supervision as established by COAMFTE, the program's national accrediting body.
+To meet this requirement, students must complete clinical hours that are relational (e.g. with couples, families, and/or relational systems) prior to graduation.
+Students must also receive on-going clinical supervision, which includes the use of observable data, of their clinical work.
+Field experience must occur over a minimum of twelve months.
+All clinical requirements must be met to successfully graduate from the program.

 • The ratio of supervision hours to treatment hours must not be less than one hour of supervision to five hours of clinical contact.